surfaceUsed/meal-planner/README.md

 Hyperskill project.
 Stage 6/6.

 The application lets the user save meals to a database.
-The meal fals under a sertain category (breakfast, lunch, dinner), it has a name and consists of a set of ingredients.
+The meal fals under a specific category (breakfast, lunch, dinner), it has a name and consists of a set of ingredients.
 When a meal entry is added to the database, the meal is given a unique ID (integer), and is saved in the table "meals".